 As experiments for the second flight it was planned to study the conditions of micro-atmosphere and the characteristics of the irradiations.
 These experiments were considered as very important.
 The great energy possibilities of Buran (60 kW) and the level of micro-gravitation (10-4 10-5 g) as well as the other technical characteristics allow to organize on board the industrial production and the delivery on Earth of bio-preparations and semiconducting devices of high cost, such as projects of bio-installations ("Rekomb-2", "Brook-2", "Potok") and technological installations ("Crater - АГ", "Malachite").

-While the Soviets had taken an early and commanding in the space race in the 1950s and 1960s, by the beginning of the next decade, had fallen behind.
-The Soviet leadership mobilized its aerospace capabilities to create a Shuttle at least large and capable as NASA's Shuttle.
-The Soviet industry was also undergoing a major reshaping in as the result of the deaths of certain players and other bureaucratic maneuverings.
-The political upshot that the Soviets decided to build a Shuttle to uphold their perceived international prestige than for specific technical reasons and the project turned out be a technological dead end.
+While the Soviets had taken an early commanding lead in the space race the 1950s and early 1960s, by beginning of the next decade, they fallen behind.
+The Soviet leadership mobilized industrial aerospace capabilities to create a at least as large and capable NASA's Shuttle.
+The Soviet space industry also undergoing a major reshaping in as the result of the deaths certain key players and other bureaucratic The political upshot was that the decided to build a Shuttle more uphold their perceived international prestige than any specific technical reasons and the turned out to be a technological end.

-In the Soviet Union, some mid-level space managers said the U.S. Shuttle could drop nuclear weapons on homeland.
-Thus, they pushed for a symmetrical response: Buran Shuttle.
-This rationale for building an expensive, new spaceflight system may seem overly paranoid in but top Soviet leaders embraced it.
-A major with this thin rationale was that the Soviets really understand what the U.S. Shuttle was designed but ended up copying it in some superficial to assuage their political leadership.
+In the Soviet Union, some mid-level space said that the U.S. Shuttle could nuclear weapons on their homeland.
+Thus, pushed for a symmetrical response: the Shuttle.
+This rationale for building an complex new spaceflight system may seem paranoid in retrospect, but top Soviet embraced it.
+A major problem with thin rationale was that the Soviets really understand what the U.S. Shuttle designed for, but ended up copying in some superficial ways to assuage political leadership.